pandeysmita/LoginPage/README.md

 # LoginPage
-Their is available an simple login page.
+Their is available an simple login page and validation page.